gramener/gramex/gramex/apps/guide/config/README.md

 This "copy-pastes" the contents of `another.yaml` from the same directory as this file.

-You can import multiple files.
-See this example:
+You can import multiple files as a list, like this:

     :::yaml
     import:
-        app1: another.yaml              # import this YAML file (relative path)
+      - another.yaml            # Relative paths are OK.
+Import is relative to this YAML file
-        app2: 'd:/temp/gramex.yaml'     # import this YAML file (absolute path)
+      - d:/temp/gramex.yaml     # Absoslute paths are OK
-        subapps: '*/gramex.yaml'        # import gramex.yaml in any subdirectory
+      - '*/gramex.yaml'         # Any gramex.yaml file under an immediate sub-directory
-        deepapps: '**/gramex.yaml'      # import gramex.yaml from any subtree
+      - '**/gramex.yaml'        # Any gramex.yaml file under ANY sub-directotry

-The keys `app1`, `app2`, etc. are just identifiers, not used for anything.
-The values must be YAML files.
-These are loaded in order.
-After loading, the `import:` section is removed.

-The above can also be written as a list, like this:
+The following two imports mean the same thing:

     :::yaml
+    import: app.yaml        # imports app.yaml
-    import: ['another.yaml', 'd:/temp/gramex.yaml', '*/gramex.yaml', '**/gramex.yaml']
+    import:

-**Note**: using `$YAMLPATH` for import: is optional.
-By default, imports are relative to the YAML file.

-If a file is missing, Gramex proceeds with a warning.

-UNIX shell style wildcards work. `*` matches anything, and `**` matches all subdirectories.

-Imports work recursively.
-You can have imports within imports.

-You can use imports within sections.
+        path: app.yaml      # imports app.yaml - same as the previous syntax

+The second syntax lets you define new variables when importing the file.
 For example:

     :::yaml
-    url:
-      import: app1/gramex.yaml  # Imports app1/gramex.yaml into the url: section

-Any additional keywords get defined as variables.
-For example:

-    :::yaml
-    url:
+    import:
-      import: app1/gramex.yaml
+        path: app1/gramex.yaml
         var1: value               # $var1 will be replaced with "value"
-      var2:                     # $var2 will be replaced with {"key": "value"}
+        var2: {key: value}        # $var2 will be replaced with {"key": "value"}
-        key: value

 The `$YAMLURL` and `$YAMLPATH` [variables](#yaml-variables) work as expected.
 But you may change `$YAMLURL` to mount an import at a different URL.
 Consider this